juangallostra/augmented-reality/README.md

 v = v[0], v[2], v[1]
 TypeError: 'map' object is not subscriptable
 ```

 The most likely cause is that you are trying to execute the code with Python 3 and the code is written in Python 2.
 The `map` function in Python 3 returns an iterable object of type map, and not a subscriptible list.
 To fix it, change the calls to `map()` by `list(map())` on lines 14, 19 and 24 of `src/objloader_simple.py`.

+**Update**: This should no longer be an issue after this [commit](https://github.com/juangallostra/augmented-reality/commit/58e00acd18687323e0ddad7c80234a81693ac03f)

 ## Explanation